sjparsons/custom-actions-docs/guides/accept-a-new-payment-method.md

 It would also be helpful to familiarize yourself with our [GraphQL API](https://graphql.braintreepayments.com).

+## Request Custom Actions access

+Custom Actions needs to be enabled for each merchant account.
+Send an email to custom-actions-requests@braintreepayments.com for access.
+Here is a handy template that you can use:

+> Hello Custom Actions Team!
+>
+> I would like to enable Custom Actions for my merchant.
+>
+> My sandbox merchant ID is: YOUR_SANDBOX_MERCHANT_ID

 ## Create a project

 Ensure you have installed the [CLI](../cli/index.md) and run `btx actions:create`.